leo-malinen/leo-malinen.github.io/README.md

-This is my website which I created in 2021, it includes links to my linktree, kofi, artstation and others
+This is my website which I created in 2021, it includes links to my linktree, kofi, artstation and other sites